isabella232/presentation-druxt_101/slides.md

 Druxt is a big project, and there is a lot to talk about.

 In case we are unable to cover everything today, checkout the slides in your own time.

-Any topics you wish to prioritise, please let Brian know in the chat or via the poll.
 -->

 ---